-8 Best Music NFT Marketplaces In 2023 For Artists To Sell Music
+9 Best Music NFT Marketplaces In 2024 For Artists To Sell Music

 Music NFTs are changing the way that artists interact with their fans.
 We have explained how the NFT music space works for musicians in our previous article.
 In this article, we have listed our picks for the best music NFT marketplaces of 2023.

 Artists can easily mint and sell music NFTs of songs or entire albums thanks to NFT marketplaces.
 These music NFTs can then be sold exclusively to fans, removing the need for a middleman.
-New NFT marketplaces are appearing frequently, giving musicians a wide variety of selections when it comes to minting and selling a piece of music as an NFT.
+New music NFT marketplaces are appearing frequently, giving musicians a wide variety of selections when it comes to minting and selling a piece of music as an NFT.

 Best NFT marketplaces for music NFTs